-- Place one foot forward and the other back to form a comfortable stride with the feet hip-width apart you can gently hold on to something for balance. - Keep the chest up and core engaged whilst simultaneously bending both knees so that the hips lower directly downwards - emphasis should be placed on pushing up through the front foot and keeping the knee in line with the hip and ankle. - With the trailing knee just of the floor, hold this position for a count of 3 seconds before pushing down through the feet to straighten the knees and return to the starting position. - To progress, hold a small amount of weight in the opposite hand to the leading. - Perform this exercise up to 30 times, rest for 3 minutes. - Repeat routine 3 times.
+- Place one foot forward and the other back to form a comfortable stride with the feet hipwidth apart - you can gently hold on to something for balance. - Keep the chest up and core engaged whilst simultaneously bending both knees so that the hips lower directly downwards emphasis should be placed on pushing up through the front foot and keeping the knee in line with the hip and ankle. - With the trailing knee just of the floor, hold this position for a count of 3 seconds before pushing down through the feet to straighten the knees and return to the starting position. - To progress, hold a small amount of weight in the opposite hand to the leading leg and gradually increase this as strength develops. - Perform this exercise up to 30 times, rest for 3 minutes. - Repeat routine 3 times.

-2. Single hip bridge
+2. Single leg hip bridge

 - Lie on your back on the floor or bed with your knees bent at 90 degrees and your feet on the floor and your arms down by your side. - Whilst keeping the knees in line with the foot and hip, kick the resting leg out straight so that it is off the floor. - Push your heels down into the floor to gently lift your hips upwards.
-Lift as high as you feel comfortable but no higher than a straight line between hips, knees and shoulders aim to keep the pelvis level throughout. - Once your hips form a straight line with the shoulders and knees, hold for 5 seconds before slowly lowering your hips back down. - Perform this exercise up to 30 times, rest for 3 minutes. - Repeat routine 3 times.
+Lift as high as you feel comfortable but no higher than a straight line between hips, knees and shoulders aim to keep the pelvis level throughout. - Once your hips form a straight line with the shoulders and knees, hold for 5 seconds before slowly lowering your hips back down. - Perform this exercise up to 30 times, rest for 3 minutes. - Repeat routine 2-3 times.

-3. Step up
+3. Weighted Squat